The Voice of North Redondo Beach Businesses

 At this past Tuesday’s City Council meeting our Assistant City Manager described the intent of a BID was to help commercial districts compete with Malls, as Malls charge certain fees for maintenance, advertising, marketing etc. If the NRBBA is seeking more participation from the entire business community along the Artesia and Aviation corridors, this might bring renewed interest in the betterment of the North Redondo Beach business community”.

-—Ernie O’Dell, City Treasurer | Past President NRBBA 1982-83
+—Ernie O’Dell, Former City Treasurer | Past President NRBBA 1982-83